 Will your email campaign results survive scrutiny?

-How aggravating then if your sales or heaven forbid, financial director, reviews the performance with you and you have to justify not only the cost of the email software, which from multiple sources can be in excess of £20,000 per annum but also the time and money invested in you and your staff annually to generate a return.
-There is a quick calculation available the actual cost of staff.
+How aggravating then if your sales or heaven forbid, financial director, reviews the performance with you and you have to justify not only the cost of the email software, which from multiple sources can be more than £20,000 per annum but also the time and money invested in you and your staff annually to generate a return.
+There is a quick calculation available of the actual cost of staff.

 Staff are a great commodity but not cheap, and if they don’t make the company money, in this day and age we all know out they go, you included.
 So what happens if you get it wrong, we are all fallible.
 You might reason that you get it right, more often than not, to more than compensate for the odd gaff.

 Predictive personalisation software runs alongside promotional and email software.
 It is 100% automatic and therefore for a fraction of the cost of what you’re already incurring, you have a complementary facility.
-It exclusively focuses attention on predicting imminent sales, that promotion and marketing software overlook. the average returns for the past 12 months have been in excess of 10.5% turnover.
+It exclusively focuses attention on predicting imminent sales, which promotion and marketing software overlook. the average returns for the past 12 months have been more than 10.5% turnover.

-Predictive personalisation software selects those exact products from among all your SKUs, pertinent to each individual consumer.
-It populates a prescribed template that has been tested and proven to out-perform all others across billions of emails for some of the most prestigious retailers.
+Predictive personalisation software selects those exact products from among all your SKUs, pertinent to each consumer.
+It populates a prescribed template that has been tested and proven to outperform all others across billions of emails for some of the most prestigious retailers.
 The selection is perfection.
-Experian supported the conclusion it out-performs segmenting on a ration of 6:1 in a published report.
+Experian supported the conclusion it outperforms segmenting on a ratio of 6:1 in a published report.
 You would expect it to cost considerably more than typical ESP software,

-Predictive personalisation software (PPS), is typically a plug-in that once installed on your platform acts totally autonomously – without any human involvement whatsoever.
-If you involve humans they have a habit of detracting from the purity of the data, which is telling you exactly the perfect products unique to each individual, and the time to offer it, again unique to each one.
+Hyper-personalisation software is typically a plug-in that once installed on your platform works wholly autonomously, i.e. without any human involvement whatsoever.
+If you involve humans they have a habit of detracting from the purity of the data, which is telling you exactly the perfect product selection to offer uniquely to each individual, and the time to offer it (send-time optimised), again unique to each one.

 Gone is sending out 50 segmented emails a day.
-With PPS installed on your site, the AI/ML algorithm is already delivering the maximum return possible.
-It doesn’t need to be adulterated by adding left field interest products too.
-When you start doing that the purity and clarity of each selections made for the individual go unnoticed, and denigrate the purpose.
-More importantly it lowers the return.
+With hyper-personalisation solutions installed on your site, the AI/ML algorithm is already delivering the maximum return possible.
+It doesn’t need to be adulterated by adding left-field interest products too.
+When you start doing that the purity and clarity of each selection made for the individual go unnoticed, and denigrate the purpose.
+More importantly, it lowers the rate of returned goods.

-Consider your own whims for a moment.
-If you have looked at a product a couple of times, to consider something you’re thinking of buying, and then as if by magic, that very item lands in your inbox on pay day (or as the algorithm sees it – the day you are most likely to make a purchase), you’d be impressed.
+Consider your whims for a moment.
+If you have looked at a product a couple of times, to consider something you’re thinking of buying, and then as if by magic, that very item lands in your inbox on payday (or as the algorithm sees it – the day you are most likely to make a purchase), you’d be impressed.

 PPS is installed as a plugin, (approved by your respective platform) and gathers all the required website data you need, and then applies it in the most immediate and lucrative way possible.
 It uses the product details, images, language and currency you use.